-All students will follow the OCR GCSE course in mathematics.
-They will begin the course in Year 9 and will be entered for the examination at the end of Year 11.
+All students will follow the OCR GCSE course in mathematics as this is a key core subject, providing essential skills and knowledge for their future.
+They will begin the course in Year 9 and will all be entered for the examination at the end of Year 11.

 The course has an increased content and consequently will be assessed via three papers instead of the traditional two.